Pseudometric space: Topology

 which form a basis for the topology.
 A topological space is said to be a pseudometrizable space if the space can be given a pseudometric such that the pseudometric topology coincides with the given topology on the space.

 The difference between pseudometrics and metrics is entirely topological.
 That is, a pseudometric is a metric if and only if the topology it generates is T_{0} (that is, distinct points are topologically distinguishable).

 The definitions of Cauchy sequences and metric completion for metric spaces carry over to pseudometric spaces unchanged.
+The notion of a continuous function is also largely unchanged when applied to a pseudometric space.